 Davao City, Mindanao, Philippines

-Classrooms in Remote Communities of Mindanao: Challenges on the Ground
+Classrooms in Remote Communities of the Philippines: Challenges on the Ground

-Davao City brings us to the Autonomous Region of Muslim Mindanao whose students continue to perform poorly on national assessment tests in math and science.
+Students from remote communities of various Philippine provinces continue to perform poorly on national assessment tests in math and science.
 Teachers and students typically live in remote villages surrounded by rolling mountains once covered by thriving tropical forests.
 These used to be home to rare animal species such as the Philippine eagle, but the past few years have brought tremendous changes.
 The forests have been stripped of their natural assets and are now mostly denuded.
 Occasionally, some agricultural crops are planted.

 Local science teachers often do not have the background to develop learning activities that help young students understand concepts that relate to communities, environment, and health.
 The teachers currently teach physics, chemistry, biology, and math to students in grades 7 to 12.
 But in many cases, teachers are educated as generalists and are themselves not specialists in any field of science.
 A recent nationwide curriculum change forced them to teach all disciplines even if they were not trained in these subjects.